momcilovicluka/powershell/README.md

 ![Windows Terminal Screenshot](Windows_terminal_screenshot.png)

-- If a song is currently playing on Spotify, the name of the song will be displayed.
-If nothing is currently playing, no information will be shown.
+- The display elegantly showcases the name of the currently playing song on Spotify, or gracefully remains blank if no song is playing.
-- The project version, programming language version, and package manager information are all displayed.
+- The presentation includes the project version, programming language version, and package manager information for an effortlessly refined touch.
-- Additional information includes the amount of RAM used, the time it took to execute the last command, and the current time.
+- Furthermore, the display exhibits the amount of RAM utilized, the execution time of the previous command, and the current time with an air of sophistication.
-- The current directory is displayed along with a clickable link to open it in Explorer.
-If the directory contains a .git file, the git status is also displayed.
+- Notably, the display includes a hyperlink to the current directory, which can be opened with a single ctrl+click for effortless navigation.
+For directories containing a .git file, the display even provides an immaculately presented git status report.